 Keep your team on schedule and on budget

 Our college event management system makes it easy to collaborate online with team members, stakeholders, clients and vendors.
+Send, receive and track event email communications via a centralized inbox.
 Build budgets to track expenses, payments and ROI.
 Schedule and assign tasks.
 Create detailed event timelines and checklists.
 Manage details for vendors like caterers, speakers and entertainment.

 Get the full picture with reports and dashboards